1913 United States Senate elections in Illinois: Background and procedure

 At the time, since the Seventeenth Amendment to the United States Constitution was yet to take effect, U.S. Senate seats were filled by votes of state legislatures.

 In the November 1912 state elections, the Republicans lost control of the Illinois General Assembly due to the Republican / Progressive split.
 But while the Democrats held a plurality of the Illinois General Assembly, they did not have a majority.
 The General Assembly took up the matter of electing the senators on February 1.
-The General Assembly therefore failed to elect until after the new congress began.
+The General Assembly ultimately failed to elect until after the new congress began.

-On March 26, in a compromise arranged by governor Dunne, the General Assembly elected Democrat J. Hamilton Lewis to fill the full-term seat and Republican Lawrence Y. Sherman to fill the two remaining years of a vacancy that had just recently opened.
+On March 26, in a compromise arranged by governor Edward Fitzsimmons Dunne, the General Assembly elected Democrat J. Hamilton Lewis to fill the full-term seat and Republican Lawrence Y. Sherman to fill the two remaining years of a vacancy that had just recently opened.
 This broke a deadlock on the matter that had been in place since February 11.